“So who did your psychic paper say you were in order

 there was no chance of giving chase.
 They had lost him again.

-“The psychic paper should get us into one of the classier celebration
+psychic paper should get us into one of the classier celebration dinners

-dinners going on.
-There’s a big one at this big place down the bottom
+going on.
+There’s a big one at this big place down the bottom of

-Alec thought as he took Jasmin’s arm and wondered if she could look
+as he took Jasmin’s arm and wondered if she could look any more

-any more excited if she tried.
+excited if she tried.
 “Plenty of soldiers about.”
+The Doctor

-The Doctor grinned and held his arm out to Wyn as they sought out the
+grinned and held his arm out to Wyn as they sought out the nearest hackney

 “It was SO elegant,” Jasmin said.
 “All the ladies in

 such fine dresses.
-But I did hate the way some of them looked at me.
-As
+But I did hate the way some of them looked at me -

-if I was some kind of exotic curiosity.
-One of the ladies in waiting asked
+as if I was some kind of exotic curiosity.
+One of the ladies in waiting

-me what it was like wearing clothes for a change.
-I mean… where
+asked me what it was like wearing clothes for a change.
+I mean…

 “I think you looked wonderful,” Alec told her soothingly.